Fuchsia boliviana 'Alba'

 Bloom Time: Late summer and fall

-Fuchsia boliviana ‘Alba’ is a medium evergreen shrub up to 13.1 feet (4 m) tall, with large, hairy mid-green leaves and a white tube and scarlet petals.
-After flowering it bears small red-purple, edible fruit up to 1 inch (2.5 cm) long.
+Fuchsia boliviana 'Alba' is an evergreen shrub with large, hairy, mid-green leaves and a white tube and scarlet petals.
+It grows up to 13.1 feet (4 m) tall and bears up to 1 inch (2.5 cm) long, red-purple, edible fruits after flowering.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).